Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Activate a personal health plan or consult a physician or health care provider

-You can keep up-to-date on health advisories related to air quality and other health issues on the Alberta Health Services website at:
+You can keep up-to-date on health advisories related to air quality and other health issues through the following services:

 Are you at risk?